Moss, Norway: Health care

 Together with Østfold Kalnes Hospital, Østfold Moss Hospital covers general health care services for the municipality.
 The hospital is a modern unit for planned operations.
 There is a large outpatient and inpatient activity in a number of disciplines, in the field of somatics and mental health care as well as an operation department for both inpatient and day surgery.
 There is an eye department, imaging services, blood sampling and blood bank and more.
 The municipality also has three health stations - City center, Bredsand and Kambo health stations.

 Sport

 Moss FK are the town's football club.
-They play in the Second Division, and have played in the Norwegian Premier League as recently as 2002.
+They play in the First Division, and have played in the Norwegian Premier League as recently as 2002.